CamiWilliams/LevelUpRiddles-Workshop/Step 0 - Initialize Riddle Game/README.md

 6. Select the **Start from scratch** template.
 7. Click **Choose**.

-### Task 1.4: Interaction Model
+### Task 0.4: Interaction Model

 1. In the navigation menu on the left, choose **JSON Editor**.
 2. **Copy** the JSON from [the en-US language model](https://github.com/CamiWilliams/LevelUpRiddles-Workshop/blob/master/Step%200%20-%20Initialize%20Riddle%20Game/models/en-US.json).

 Each of these JSON fields are **Intents**.
 Intents represent what your skill can do, they are an action Alexa will take.
 To prompt Alexa for the action, a user would say an **Utterance**.
 In the case of the **CancelIntent** , the **Utterance** a user would say to perform the cancel action would be &quot;cancel riddles game workshop&quot;.

+This skill has two customer intents: `PlayGameIntent` and `AnswerRiddleIntent`.
+The `PlayGameIntent` starts the gameplay according to the level the user specifies.
+The `AnswerRiddleIntent` accepts the customer's answer to the riddle, and outputs the next riddle in the series or ends the game.

 Some of the utterances include **Slots**.
 These are items that are variable to what the user says.
-In the context of this skill, there are two slot types.
+In the context of this skill, there are two custom slot types.
 The first is `levelType` which defines a level a user could select.
 The second is `answerType`, which defines the  correct answers a customer could say to the give riddle.
 Each slot has synonyms associated to it, which are resolved in the skill code through **Entity Resolution**.

-This skill is relatively basic thus far, so our intent model just uses the default built-in intents for Help and Stop/Cancel.

 3. Click the **Save Model** button.
 This will start the process of creating your interaction (If you did not make changes in the Code Editor the **Save Model** button is gray).
 4. Click on **Build Model.**
 8. We&#39;re now done with the Interaction Model.
 Choose **Enpoints** in the left menu.

-### Task 1.5: Configuration
+### Task 0.5: Configuration

 Your skill needs to be connected to an endpoint that will perform your skill logic.
 We will be using AWS Lambda for this lab.
 We will create the Riddle Game Workshop skill Lambda function, copy its ARN (Amazon Resource Name), and paste it into your skill&#39;s configuration page.